BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-21-centos7-python2-end-of-life.md

 ## Background

-Ansible configures servers by connecting via SSH and running shell scripts and/or Python scripts to apply the settings that you requested.
+Ansible configures servers by connecting via SSH and running shell scripts and/or Python scripts to apply the requested settings.
 In CentOS 7, these scripts are run by Python 2.7.
 This causes two main problems with Python tools installed using the `pip` package manager: